JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/On_the_Brink_of_The_Most_Amazing.md

 > **The Concordex**
 > Clyde Bedell _“saw an index combined with Personal commentary the perfect companion to The Urantia Book, with the first 43 Pages serving as an introduction to the book.”_
 >
 > Usually doesn't associate an index with the idea of promoting the book it references.
 The Concordex was a different matter.
 Ordinarily, an index consists of a few pages at the back of a non-fiction book.
-Since an exhaustive index for The Urantia Book would have doubled the size of an already formidable tome, Urantia Foundation announced in 1956 that an index would be prepared and published separately.
+Since an exhaustive index for _The Urantia Book_ would have doubled the size of an already formidable tome, Urantia Foundation announced in 1956 that an index would be prepared and published separately.
 Several individuals worked on it, but with each new index, previous work had to be redone to maintain consistency.
 >
 > Clyde Bedell watched all of these false starts with growing impatience.
 He set about to provide readers with a study aid to help them find favorite references.
 Clyde Bedell's Personal List of References was published in 1966.
-But very soon he envisioned an index that would do more —it could be an enticement to browsers in bookstores and libraries to seek out The Urantia Book and to locate intriguing passages.
+But very soon he envisioned an index that would do more —it could be an enticement to browsers in bookstores and libraries to seek out _The Urantia Book_ and to locate intriguing passages.
 >
-> His enlarged book was renamed The Concordex to The Urantia Book and included an impressive group of testimonials—all longtime readers.
-He saw an index combined with personal commentary as the perfect companion to The Urantia Book, with the first 43 pages serving as an introduction to the book.
+> His enlarged book was renamed The Concordex to _The Urantia Book_ and included an impressive group of testimonials—all longtime readers.
+He saw an index combined with personal commentary as the perfect companion to _The Urantia Book_, with the first 43 pages serving as an introduction to the book.
 Clyde implored the Foundation and Brotherhood to inform all purchasers of the existence of The Concordex, and that all bookstores be notified.
->
-> Clyde implored the Foundation and Brotherhood to inform all purchasers of the existence of The Concordex, and that all bookstores be notified.
 >
 > Many years of heated correspondence with headquarters ensued and continued until his death in 1985.
 The Concordex is Still available as a low-priced handy helper for those who cannot afford the Foundation's pricier hard cover Index nor utilize a computer version.
 {.is-info}